Sato-Tate groups of some weight 3 motives: The Dwork pencil

 \begin{example}[$\boldsymbol{\USp(4)}$] Let $M$ be the motive arising from the quintic threefold~\eqref{eq:quintic} with parameter $t = -5$ (that is, $z=-1$), as described in \S\ref{subsection:trace_formula}, over the field $K=\Q$.
 Table~\ref{table:USp4} lists moment statistics of $a_1$ as the norm bound $B=2^n$ varies from $2^{10}$ to $2^{24}$, and moment statistics of $a_2$ with $B=2^n$ varying from $2^{10}$ to $2^{13}$.
 The corresponding moments for the group $G=\USp(4)$ are shown in the last line for comparison. \end{example}

-\begin{remark} It is worth contrasting the behavior of the Dwork pencil of threefolds with the behavior of a universal family of elliptic curves, in which one always sees infinitely many curves with complex multiplication. de Jong has suggested that the scarcity of special members of the Dwork family may be explained by Hodge-theoretic considerations (unpublished, but see \cite{dJ02}).
-However, even such considerations suggest only that the number of exceptional cases should be finite in number, not zero.
-It is entirely possible that there are some exceptional cases arising at large height and/or over a number field other than~$\Q$. \end{remark}
+\begin{remark} It is worth contrasting the behavior of the Dwork pencil of threefolds with the behavior of a universal family of elliptic curves, in which one always sees infinitely many curves with complex multiplication.
+It has been suggested by de Jong that the scarcity of special members of the Dwork family may be explained by Hodge-theoretic considerations (unpublished, but see \cite{dJ02}).
+However, such considerations do not give any indication about the \emph{number} of exceptional cases.
+It is entirely possible that there are some unobserved exceptional cases arising at large height and/or over a number field other than~$\Q$. \end{remark}

+\begin{remark} The Dwork pencil is a family of \emph{hypergeometric motives}, i.e., a family whose Picard-Fuchs equation is a hypergeometric differential equation.
+One can classify such families for fixed weight and Hodge numbers; for the values we are considering, there are 47 such families (as verified by the \cite{Magma} command \texttt{PossibleHypergeometricData}).
+The computation of $L$-polynomials in these families has recently been implemented by Mark Watkins in \cite{Magma}, and leads to some other exceptional cases (e.g., example H126E5 in the \textit{Magma Handbook}). \end{remark}